pottijordan/pottijordan.github.io/_posts/2021-05-14-determining-risk-less-badly.md

   - red team
 ---

-CVSS, DREAD, IVSS, TEMSL, RSS-MD....

-After a Red Team assessment, or goal based penetration test, rank all the findings based on your gut.
+After an offensive security assessment, rank all the findings based on your gut.
 Now spend an hour or so per finding ranking these on the industry frameworks.

 Did you learn anything?
 Chances are, most of the risk scores are largely the same as what you scored based on your gut feeling.